Day 4 Replay: The North Rim, Waterhole Canyon and Page, Arizona

 Leave earlier and save more time for the North Rim.
 The Bright Angel Point Trail is paved and easy to access.
 If we had an hour more this would have been out next move.

-Antelope Vs Water Holes canyon – So far everyone I’ve seen review both places prefers Water Holes canyon.
+Antelope Vs Waterhole Canyon – So far everyone I’ve seen review both places prefers Waterhole!
 I’d love to do both and have my own opinion.
-I am so happy that we went with Water Holes.
+I am so happy that we went with Waterhole.
 The shadows and light of the sun moving above create drastic effects at different times of day.
 We were there at the latest tour.
 I’d like to do a noon time and an early morning tour.
 I’d love to return.

 Cons – NONE! (other than over paying at subway)

 THIS ENTIRE DAY WAS FANTASTIC!
 Magical and wonderful trip to the South West.
-Seeing Zion, the North Rim and Water Holes Canyon in the same day may seem crazy but to us it was the best of the best all at once.
+Seeing Zion, the North Rim and Waterhole Canyon in the same day may seem crazy but to us it was the best of the best all at once.
 We were ALL elated.